CommandPost/CommandPost-Website/docs/README.md

 ### Where Technology Meets Creativity

-> _“CommandPost and FCP are so intertwined on my day to day that I see them as one app”._<br />
+> _“ CommandPost and FCP are so intertwined on my day to day that I see them as one app ”._<br />
 > **[Marcos Castiel BFE](http://www.marcoscastiel.com/){target="_blank"}**

 CommandPost has been **built by filmmakers, for filmmakers**.